 Getting Professional Help

-Dialectical Behavioral Therapy
+Dialectical Behavioral Therapy (DBT)

 DBT uses mindfulness-based practices under the guidance of a trained professional.
-It is a type of Cognitive Behavioral Therapy that helps you stay present and calm in a stressful situation.
+It is a type of cognitive behavioral therapy that helps you stay present and calm in a stressful situation.

-Neuro-Linguistic Programming
+Neuro-Linguistic Programming (NLP)

 NLP is a method that uses therapy to reframe unhelpful thoughts so your perception about meat becomes more rational.
-If successfully done, you might still hate meat but you will be no longer afraid of it.
+If successfully done, you might still hate meat, but you will no longer be afraid of it.

 Exposure Therapy